Natural Prevention, Treatment, and Control

 Of course, not too many people would have much desire for this method.
 However,

 if you drink a bunch of water beforehand, then, on your next bathroom break,

 collect a little urine, there will hardly be any smell to it.
 Rub it on and

 no mosquito will touch you.
 I learned that in the rainforest of Costa Rica.

 When we finished our rainforest trek and went to a hotel in San Jose, CR, the

 hotel owner was very surprised that we had no mosquito bites (especially considering

-that we travelled during the rainy season)."
+that we traveled during the rainy season)."